Different Types of Interviews

-- The more you are able to analyze and dissect the case study, the more you will likely impress your interviewer.
+- Analyzing and dissecting the case study will likely impress your interviewer.

 - This is the only interview for which it is acceptable, even encouraged, to bring a pad of paper and pencil.
 Most interviewers will allow you to take notes and jot down thoughts as you work through the case.

-- Students can find a detailed guide to effective case interviewing techniques through the Vault Guides in the connectSC “Resources” section.
+- You can find a detailed guide to effective case interviewing techniques through the Vault Guides in the connectSC “Resources” section.

-- To help students prepare for case interviews, the Career Center provides access to Case Interview Interactive, an on-line resource in the connectSC “Resources” section.
+- To help you prepare for case interviews, we provide access to Case Interview Interactive, an online resource in the connectSC “Resources” section.

-- Have a copy of your resume and the job description nearby as a reference.
+- Have a copy of your resume and the job description readily available for reference.

 - Try to use a landline phone or a cell phone that is not prone to dropping calls.